“That Which Is Given to Us”

 - ASEMAA, tobacco, representing the Eastern

 direction.
-The oldtime Anishinaabeg also used giniginige (commonly written as “kinnikinnick”), a mixture of mishkoobimizh (red osier dogwood)
+The oldtime Anishinaabeg also used apaakozigan, or giniginige (commonly written as “kinnikinnick”), a mixture of mishkoobimizh (red osier dogwood)

 and zaagaakominagaanzh (bearberry)